-Dr. L. Darryl Armstrong is the President and owner of L. Darryl ARMSTRONG and Associates Behavioral Public Relations LLC.
+Dr. L. Darryl Armstrong is the principal in L. Darryl ARMSTRONG and Associates Behavioral Public Relations LLC.

 The 26-year old behavioral public relations firm coaches and counsels clients in strategically planning engagements to prevent, minimize, or resolve conflict using the Collaborative Informed Consent (CIC) public engagement and communications model. ®

 Developed by Dr. Armstrong in the 1970s at a Federal national recreation area in western Kentucky and Tennessee, the award-winning model stresses dialogue, interaction, and engagement in developing strategic, tactical, and operational plans using a team-based approach.

 Armstrong earned his Bachelor of Science degree in Journalism, Business, and Behavioral Psychology in three-years at Murray State University (1971), aided by an ROTC scholarship and working as MSU's Assistant to the Director of Sports Information.

 Before returning to Murray State University for a Masters and Specialist (30-hours above) degree (1974), he worked under contract for a Federal agency providing crisis and emergency operational and tactical planning.
 He also edited a weekly newspaper and managed a team of 12 employees.